stitchdata/docs/_integration-schemas/square/v1/taxes.md

   - name: "absent_at_location_ids"
     type: "array"
-    description: ""
+    description: "A list of locations where the tax is not applicable."
     subattributes:
       - name: "value"
         type: "string"
-        description: "The locations where taxes are not applicable."
+        description: "The ID of the location where the tax is not applicable."
         foreign-key-id: "location-id"

   - name: "is_deleted"
     type: "boolean"
     description: ""

   - name: "present_at_all_locations"
     type: "boolean"
     description: ""

   - name: "tax_data"
     type: "object"
     description: ""